 With residential land releases well underway at Two Wells, we are seeing upwards of 500 new residents moving to our region each year.
-Growth projections indicate that by the year 2032, our Council will have grown by approximately 5,000 people to a population of 15,000.
+Growth projections indicate that by the year 2033, our Council will have grown by approximately 5,000 people to a population of 15,000.

-Strategically positioning APC to be 'growth ready' has been front of mind in 2021 and we have progressed a number of key blueprints which now inform the draft Long Term Financial Plan (LTFP).
-Our 2021-2024 Strategic Plan is now endorsed as is our Infrastructure and Asset Management Plan.
-Both documents shape the draft LTFP now before you as does our recently adopted Rating Review which saw no change to Council's rating structure.
+Strategically positioning APC to be 'growth ready' has been front of mind since 2021 and we have progressed a number of key blueprints which now inform the draft Long Term Financial Plan (LTFP).
+Our 2021-2024 Strategic Plan and Infrastructure and Asset Management Plan have shaped the draft LTFP now before you.